Deyht/CIANNA/README.md

    - Check the various paths (GCC, OpenBLAS, CUDA, ...)

    CUDA Only:
-   - Check all the references to cublas and nvcc
+   - Check all the references to **cublas** and **nvcc**
      Edit cuda_arg="...":
      - Update the -arch parameter to fit your GPU architecture
      - Add -D CUDA_OLD if using CUDA < 11.1
      - Add -D GEN_VOLTA (Volta, Pascal, Turing) or -D GEN_AMPERE (Ampere only) for various mixed precision type support)

-3. Execute *compile.cp* to compile the source code.
+3. Use the *compile.cp* commande with the appropriate arguments in order to compile the source code.
 Each of the following optional argument adds support for a given compute methode
    - CUDA 	   : compile additional cuda files
    - OPEN_MP   : add multi-thread for some operations (for C_NAIV and C_BLAS)
    - BLAS 	   : add OpenBLAS gemm (mutli-threaded) operations
-   - PY_INTERF : build the Python interface at the end
+   - PY_INTERF : build the Python interface at the end (need modifications described in step 5)

    Multiple parameters can be used at the same time:
    ```